JakobMobergMeta/ads_mle_simulation/tasks/10 tries @60days no noise/baselines_insights.md

 - **Realistic difficulty gradients** for algorithm evaluation

 ### Algorithm Insights
-1. **Simulated Annealing limitations**: Both SA variants struggle with rugged landscapes created by random modifiers, likely getting trapped in local optima
+1. **Simulated Annealing brittleness**: Both SA variants show high sensitivity to initialization and problem structure, with wide performance variance even on single modifier (0.000-0.120 range for LogSpace SA)

-2. **Bayesian optimization robustness**: TPE and Gaussian Process methods show better adaptation to difficult landscapes through their probabilistic modeling
+2. **Bayesian optimization superiority**: Gaussian Process and TPE methods demonstrate superior robustness and consistent performance across problem difficulties

-3. **Random search baseline value**: Random sampling provides a crucial performance floor that sophisticated optimizers should exceed
+3. **Random search as robustness benchmark**: Random search's consistent performance (0.114 → 0.112) establishes it not just as a baseline but as a robustness standard that optimization methods should match

 ### Research Directions
-1. **Modifier analysis**: Investigate which network modifier characteristics create the most/least optimizable landscapes

-2. **Algorithm improvement**: Develop optimization methods that maintain performance across diverse landscape difficulties

-3. **Problem characterization**: Use modifier-based difficulty tuning for systematic algorithm evaluation
+1. **Robustness-first algorithm design**: Develop optimization methods that prioritize consistent performance over peak performance, using random search as the robustness baseline

+2. **Optimization failure analysis**: Investigate why sophisticated algorithms completely fail (0.000 scores) on certain network modifiers while random search remains functional

+3. **Adaptive optimization strategies**: Create methods that can detect problem difficulty and adjust their search strategy accordingly

+4. **Modifier-based benchmarking**: Use network modifiers as a systematic way to evaluate algorithm robustness across problem difficulty spectra

 ## Conclusion

-The dramatic performance gap between single default and random modifiers reveals that the benchmark successfully generates problems of varying difficulty.
-The fact that random search outperforms optimization algorithms on hard modifiers indicates the presence of deceptive, rugged fitness landscapes - exactly the type of challenging scenarios needed for rigorous algorithm evaluation.
+The corrected analysis reveals a striking failure of current optimization methods under realistic problem variations.
+Key insights:

+1. **Widespread optimization failure**: Multiple sophisticated algorithms achieve complete failure (0.000 scores) on challenging but realistic problem instances, while random search maintains functionality

+2. **Random search as the robustness gold standard**: With only 2% performance degradation (0.114 → 0.112) compared to 5-20x drops for optimization methods, random search sets the bar for algorithmic robustness

+3. **Current NAS methods are not deployment-ready**: The dramatic performance collapse under problem structure variations suggests fundamental algorithmic brittleness that limits real-world applicability

+4. **Robustness matters more than peak performance**: Methods with slightly lower peak performance but consistent behavior (like Gaussian Process) prove more valuable than high-performing but brittle alternatives

-This validates the benchmark's utility for distinguishing between robust and brittle optimization approaches in neural architecture search scenarios.
+This validates the benchmark's utility for distinguishing between robust optimization methods (suitable for real-world deployment) and brittle ones (that may work well only under specific conditions) in neural architecture search scenarios.

 ## Baseline Methods Documentation